florionn/PacMenExercise/README.md

 # Pac Men Exercise

-You are going to control a PacMan image to simulate the PacMan moving across the screen and reversing direction.Click on the pacman image to start the animation
+You are going to control a PacMan image to simulate the PacMan moving across the screen and reversing direction.Go on https://github.com/florionn/PacMenExercise to start the exercise.Click on the pacman image to start the animation.

 Copyright <2021> <COPYRIGHT HOLDER "MIT">